nclarius/pyPL/README.md

 A naive model checker and -generator with analytic tableaux for classical non-modal and modal propositional and first-order logic and intuitionistic non-modal propositional and first-order logic.
-This tool can compute the denotation (truth value) of a given logical expression in a given structure.
-and an analytic tableau with associated (counter) models for a given inference.
+This tool can compute the denotation (truth value) of a given logical expression in a given structure, and an analytic tableau with associated (counter) models for a given inference.
 **Intuitionistic logic, tableau computation and model generation currently under construction.**
 © Natalie Clarius <natalie.clarius@student.uni-tuebingen.de>
 License: CC BY-NC-SA 4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/).